 Our largest raw material input is the milk from our member farms.
 We have over 2,000 suppliers across our supply chains that we are committed to understanding in greater detail through our review and assessment during the coming financial years.
+These suppliers provide goods and services to mainly our Norco Foods business or Norco Agribusiness.
+There are suppliers that also provide goods and services to other parts of the business but are not as predominant.

-Our approach to identifying, mitigating and addressing risks of modern slavery will develop over time and the effectiveness of our actions will be reviewed against Key Performance Indicators established for the financial year 2022.
+Our approach to identifying, mitigating and addressing risks of modern slavery will develop over time and the effectiveness of our actions will be reviewed against Key Performance Indicators to be established.